WilsonChen0724/FunAI2025-Arkanoid/README.md

 # Arkanoid 打磚塊

 **This project is related to the homework assigned by Fun AI 2025 camp.
-See the original repository for latest and further details**
+See the original repository for latest and further details.**
 - **[arkanoid link](https://github.com/PAIA-Playful-AI-Arena/arkanoid)**
 - **version of this project：** 3.0.1